 Steps to register before July 1, 2026

-Approved OBU providers as of March 2026
+Approved OBU providers (as of June 2026)

 How Is the Vrachtwagenheffing Enforced?

 The OBU tracks your route via satellite GPS.
 Your provider calculates the toll amount and sends the data to the Dutch authorities.
 Enforcement is active from day one — July 1, 2026.
+It is led by the ILT (Inspectie Leefomgeving en Transport) for roadside checks, with the RDW acting as toll charger and the CJIB collecting fines.

-Enforcement methods used by RDW:
+Enforcement methods used:

 - Mobile enforcement units on the road network

-- On-the-spot inspections of vehicles in transit
+- On-the-spot inspections of vehicles in transit (persistent non-payers can be physically stopped until payment)

 Fines and penalties